maerzhase/ssr3000/README.md

 `ssr3000()`

-the default export of the SSR3000 module is an ssr3000 instance read to be initialized.
+the default export of the SSR3000 module is an ssr3000 instance ready to be initialized.

 ```
 import ssr3000 from 'ssr3000';